2014 pledge: more mulch, no spray (inspired by ruth stout)

 Me?
 As for mulch: I use chopped, aged leaves in my vegetable beds, and some straw or hay only if I can get it from an organic source.
 On my flower and shrub beds, I mulch with composted stable bedding (top-of-page photo) from an ethical local provider.
 As for “remedies,” I use a small amount of all-natural organic fertilizer, including concentrated seaweed and fish emulsion, and some lime on the lawn.

 Feeling shy, or have no answer?
 Just say “count me in” or the equivalent, and I will.
-But I’d love to hear how you’re doing—and whether you can commit to gardening greener in 2014.
+But I’d love to hear how you’re doing—and whether you can commit to gardening greener in the new year.

-Two winners will be picked at random after entries close at midnight on Sunday, March 2, 2014.
-Good luck to all!
+Two winners were picked at random after entries closed at midnight on Sunday, March 2, 2014.